foxrtb/pac-balance-check/README.md

 This utility script checks the balance of the configured $PAC addresses every 30 minutes and, if the balance changes, sends an alert to the configured e-mail address or PushBullet service.

-Best suited to run from a dedicated linux server like one masternode instance.
+Best suited to run from a dedicated linux server.
+Tip: you can run this script on the same masternode instance.